ccjjmartin/setup.environment/README.md

 - multi-wrap-guide (add multiple wrap guides at different column widths)

 (If using React.js)
-- js-hyperclick
+- js-hyperclick (lets you jump to where variables are defined)
-- language-JSX
-- language-babel
+- language-JSX (Adds syntax highlighting and snippets to JSX file in Atom)
+- language-babel (Language grammar for all versions of JavaScript including ES2016 and ESNext, JSX syntax)
+- language-graphql (Atom syntax highlighting for GraphQL, ported from language-babel.)
-- react-snippets
+- react-snippets (An Atom snippet library for React)

 Atom Settings
 -------------